awsdocs/amazon-personalize-developer-guide/doc_source/recording-events.md

 + An event tracker
 + A call to the [PutEvents](API_UBS_PutEvents.md) operation\.

 You can start out with an empty Interactions dataset and, when you have recorded enough data, train the model using only new recorded events\.
-The minimum data requirements to train a model are:
+For all use cases \(Domain dataset groups\) and recipes \(Custom dataset groups\), your interactions data must have the following before training:
-+ 1000 records of combined interaction data \(after filtering by `eventType` and `eventValueThreshold`, if provided\)
++ At minimum 1000 interactions records from users interacting with items in your catalog\.
+These interactions can be from bulk imports, or streamed events, or both\.
-+ 25 unique users with at least 2 interactions each
++ At minimum 25 unique user IDs with at least 2 interactions for each\.

 ## How real\-time events influence recommendations<a name="recorded-events-influence-recommendations"></a>